AI Developments in Genealogy

 While the science behind artificial intelligence might seem complicated, understanding how AI can help in genealogy is not.
 This technological innovation can be quite helpful in your family history search and also in learning about your family.

-Here are some things many organizations and genealogists use artificial intelligence for with genealogy work:
+Here are some things many organizations and genealogists use artificial intelligence for in genealogy work:

 • Transcribing records: Records are difficult to search manually, and many are old and difficult to read.
 AI can help transcribe record images—including those that are handwritten—so you can more easily search and read them.